“Persian Music” + (It’s Different Styles!)

 Religious occasions in Iran are sometimes adorned by the famous Persian ritual music.
 This type of music is mostly used for Islamic (Ashoora and Tasooa) and Zoroastrian ceremonies.

 Persian pop music or Parsipop, as the name tells us, is pop music sung in Persian language sometimes along with special domestic beats and instruments.
 Though this type of music was developed in Iran, it is quite popular amongst many other Persian-speaking countries such as Afghanistan, and also in America and Europe.

 Parsipop consists of branches such as waltz, rumba, and tango.

-Among the many artists who promoted this type, one of the most famous was Viguen.
+This field’s ancestry could be traced back all the way to the Qajariyan dynasty around the 19th century.
+Among the many artists who promoted this type, one of the most famous was Vigen.
 He actually went on to be given the title of “The sultan of jazz”.

-Persian Symphonic Music:
+Persian Symphonic Music